Box Jellyfish off Thailand’s Beaches

 In its central location in Southeast Asia, Malaysia cannot escape the scourge of the Box jellyfish either, as much as it might want to.
 There have been accusations of Malaysian officials ignoring the issue for years, apparently in an attempt to avoid negative press reports of Box jellyfish that might hurt their booming tourism industry.

 Even private industry in key beach resorts like Langkawi seems reluctant to discuss the problem openly.
-Here is a report in the Langkawi Gazette about the Swedish woman mentioned above for her reported death just seconds after being stung:
+Here is an extract from a report in the Langkawi Gazette about the Swedish woman mentioned above for her reported death just seconds after being stung:

 ‘The Chironex Box Jellyfish is well-known ….. at beaches along the mainland in Malaysia, Australia, Thailand, Philippines …… There has been a confirmed sting in May 1996 and a suspected box jellyfish sting in January 2010 in Langkawi.
 Consequently the likelihood of being stung by this type of Jellyfish in our immediate area is rare’.